mjbuckley/react-redux-todo-app/README.md

 # React Redux Todo App

 This is a simple todo list app built using React, Redux, and React Router.
-It is an implementation of the todo app from the [Redux documentation](https://redux.js.org/basics) that has been expanded in several ways including improved routing, state persistence, better styling.
+It is an implementation of the todo app from the [Redux documentation](https://redux.js.org/basics) that has been expanded in several ways including improved routing, state persistence, the ability to start over, and better styling.

 Sources:
 - https://redux.js.org/basics